binomialhq/poly/doc/SPECIFICATION.md

 the scope of some other declaration.
 They are, however, l-value expressions, and introduce the Symbol they declare in the context in which they appear.

-Fields have a Type, a name, and zero or more modifiers.
+Fields have a Type, a name, and zero or more Modifiers.
 The Type must correspond to either a Primitive or a Model, declared somewhere in the symbol space, causing an error that not being the case.
 These declarations, thus, associate a data type and modifiers with a given name, the same name that is to be used for